achrefabdeljalil/Flask-step-by-step/README.md

         # Close connection
         cur.close()

-        flash('You are now registered and can log in', 'success')
+        flash('You are now registered and you can log In', 'success')

         return redirect(url_for('index'))
     return render_template('auth/register.html', form=form)